 Business-to-business (B2B) ecommerce is having a resurgence.
 In North America, B2B ecommerce is expected to grow by 20% from 2023 to 2030.
 Worldwide, however, B2B ecommerce is surging: In 2022, 70% of the B2B revenue came from the Asia Pacific alone.
-Research suggests that by 2023, B2B ecommerce sales will be valued at $1.8 trillion, with 17% of sales expected to happen online.
+Research into B2B ecommerce trends suggests that by 2023, sales will be valued at $1.8 trillion, with 17% of sales expected to happen online.

 Direct-to-consumer (DTC) retailers like Allbirds and Victoria’s Secret are leading the way by initiating wholesale deals—the latter of which turned to Amazon.
 And in the first quarter of 2022, Solo Brands, the owner of Chubbies, Oru Kayak, and Solo Stove, saw wholesale revenue increase by 223.6%.
 That’s a much better growth rate than DTC, which decreased by 3.3%.

 This poses a real question: Why are brands pivoting away from DTC and shifting toward B2B sales?
 And why do the majority of those B2B sales happen online?

 This guide shares the advantages of the B2B ecommerce business model—either as a native DTC brand expanding into B2B for the first time or as a traditional retailer pivoting from in-person B2B sales to online.

 - Increase brand recognition